Explicablility as Minimizing Distance from Expected Behavior: Introduction

 In order to avoid inexplicable behavior, the robot has to take the human mental model into account and compute the plans that align with this model.
 As long as the robot's behavior is aligned with the human mental model, the human can make sense of it.
-Therefore, the objective of explicable planning is to generate robot plans that not only minimize the cost of the plan, but also the distance between $\mathcal{M^R}$ and $\mathcal{M^R_H}$.
+Therefore, the objective of explicable planning is to generate robot plans that not only minimize the cost of the plan, but also the distance between the plans produced by$\mathcal{M^R}$ and $\mathcal{M^R_H}$.
 Of course, an immediate question is, if $\mathcal{M^R_H}$ is available to the robot, why is $\mathcal{M^R}$ required in the plan generation process at all?
-We note that this is necessary since the human mental model might entail plans that are not even feasible for the robot or are prohibitively expensive, and can thus at best serve as a guide, and not an oracle, to the explicable plan generation process.
-In such scenarios, the robot can choose to provide explanations about its inexplicable behavior which help to communicate the model discrepancies to the perplexed human \cite{explain,pat}.
+We note that this is a necessary component since the human mental model might entail plans that are not even feasible for the robot or are prohibitively expensive, and can thus at best serve as a guide, and not an oracle, to the explicable plan generation process.
+Therefore, instead of using $\mathcal{M^R_H}$ directly, the robot can use $\mathcal{M^R_H}$ as a guide to compute plans that reduce the distance with human's expected plans.
+In settings where the objective is to minimize the cognitive load on the human or minimize the cost of explicit communication of explanations \cite{explain,pat}, the computation of explicable plans can be crucial.
+Also, settings where the observers are not necessarily experts in the domain and tend to have noisy or incomplete understanding of robot behavior, explicable plans can be useful for engendering trust.
+Some example application domains for this setting could be mission planning, urban search and rescue, and household domains.